aptos-labs/identity-connect-docs/packages/wallet-sdk/DOCS.md

 The user can start a connection request from the IC dashboard, an the connection request id can be scanned as QR code or copied to the clipboard.

-The wallet is responsible of allowing the user to either scan the QR code or manually paste the request id.
+The wallet is responsible for allowing the user to either scan the QR code or manually paste the request id.

 In order to establish a connection with an account managed by the wallet, the wallet requires it to provide: